dotnet/roslyn/README.md

     Analyzers can be ordered before or after transformers using the `MetalamaSourceOnlyAnalyzers` property (see below).

 * **Source mapping.** Diagnostics and PDBs are mapped to the source code by default.
-This behavior can be altered using one of the new [MSBuild properties](docs-Metalama/Properties.md) defined by the Metalama Compiler.
+This behavior can be altered using one of the new MSBuild properties defined by the Metalama Compiler (see below).
 This is arguably the most complex feature of the Metalama Compiler.

 * **Managed resources.** The `TransformerContext` argument of `ISourceTransformer.Execute` provides read-write access to managed resources, enabling the addition of resources to the reference assembly.